Recovery of business rates

 Payment is due within 7 days of issue, to prevent the issue of a summons for the full amount.

-Where a summoned amount remains outstanding an application will be made at the court hearing for a liability order.
-The application will include further costs of £50.
+Where a summoned amount remains outstanding, an application will be made at the court hearing for a Liability Order.
+The application will include further costs of £55.

 The Council usually tries to enter into a payment arrangement after considering individual circumstances.